-Several kilometers of park roads are available for cyclists.
+Several kilometres of park roads are available for cyclists.

 Bikes are also allowed on the Beach, Bluff and Brule Trails.
 Since these are multi-use trails, racing is not permitted and cyclists must yield to pedestrians and hikers.